2i2c-org/docs/admin/howto/control-user-server.md

 ### Access user logs

-The logs for each user server are located in their home directory, at `~/.jupyter-server-log.txt`.
+For user images that are [built with repo2docker](environment:image), the logs of each user's Jupyter server are located in their home directory, at `~/.jupyter-server-log.txt`.
 These contain information about every event that occurred as a part of a user's session, and are useful for debugging unexpected errors and problems.

 For example, to print the contents of your own user server log:

-1. Open a terminal (e.g., in JupyterLab)
+1. Open a terminal (e.g., choosing {guilabel}`Terminal` from Launcher in JupyterLab)
 2. Run the command:

    ```console